rustfoundation/foundation.rust-lang.org/news/announcing-the-safety-critical-rust-consortium.md

 The group may further shepherd Rust Foundation-funded implementation work, including grants to existing academic teams or FOSS projects.
 Any Rust Foundation-funded work will be submitted upstream, licensed as FOSS, and any specifications will be freely available.
 The group will further attempt to coordinate with and expand on existing safety-critical projects and standards including <a href="https://www.sae.org/standards/content/ja1020/" title="SAE JA1020" target="_blank" rel="noopener">SAE JA1020</a>.

 *“This is exciting!
-I am truly pleased to see the Rust Foundation and anyone in the safety-critical space coming together on this topic”* said Graydon Hoare, creator of the Rust programming language.
+I am truly pleased to see the Rust Foundation and anyone in the safety-critical space coming together on this topic,”* said Graydon Hoare, creator of the Rust programming language.

 *"Safety is our foremost priority in vehicle software development.
 Traditionally, achieving the highest levels of safety has been a complex and lengthy endeavor, requiring the use of specialized tools and processes beyond the programming language.
 We are therefore pleased to collaborate with leading experts in the safety industry to integrate new tools such as Rust into our safety-critical systems,"* said JF Bastien, Distinguished Engineer at Woven by Toyota.